 Special projects, such as camps or holidays, days out or trips to the pantomime, should be budgeted for separately.
-This is because not everyone will choose to join these activities This income should be shown separately in your annual accounts, but does not need a separate bank account.
+This is because not everyone will choose to join these activities.
+This income should be shown separately in your annual accounts, but does not need a separate bank account.

-Download our helpful guidance on budgeting for projects (PDF) for details on how to do this.
+Download our helpful guidance on budgeting for special projects (PDF) to help you fundraise.

 If you haven’t managed a budget or worked on simple accounts before, you can speak to your local commissioner or county training team and they’ll be able to arrange some training for you.
 You can find an introduction to managing unit accounts in the learning opportunities section on GO.